Autism spectrum disorder

 - Doesn't startle at loud noises

 - Has very high or very low senses of sight, hearing, touch, smell, or taste

 - May find normal noises painful and hold their hands over their ears

 - May withdraw from physical contact because it's too stimulating or overwhelming

 - May have a very high or very low response to pain

 - Shows little pretend or imaginative play

-All children should have routine developmental exams done by their pediatrician.
-Further testing may be needed if the doctor or parents are concerned.
-This is particularly true if a child fails to meet any of the following language milestones:
+All children should have routine exams done by their pediatrician.
+More tests may be needed if the doctor or parents are concerned.
+This is true if a child doesn't meet any of these language milestones:

 - Babbling by 12 months